-Like Mother Like Son: “My son Owen was slow to gain weight and all the doctors and lactation consultants said I wasn’t producing enough milk.
-Finally, when Owen was around six months I saw a different lactation consultant who spotted the tie.
-The lactation consultant recommended a local dentist who releases ties and I met with her.
-She looked Owen over and since I didn’t have any pain while breastfeeding and he was already six months and eating solids great, she recommended not to bother.
+Like mother, like son: “My son Owen was slow to gain weight, and all the doctors and lactation consultants said I wasn’t producing enough milk.
+Finally, when Owen was around six months old, I saw a different lactation consultant who spotted the tie.
+The LC recommended a local dentist who releases ties and I met with her.
+She looked Owen over, and since I didn’t have any pain while breastfeeding and he was already six months and eating solids great, she recommended not to bother.
 Side note: That same lactation consultant diagnosed my own tongue tie the same day as Owen’s!
 That explains why my mom said breastfeeding was so painful for her!” –Larissa B.

 Quick snip: “I knew something was up when my son wasn’t latching properly in the hospital after he was born.
-I nursed my first two babies until after their first birthdays, so I knew something wasn’t right when he just didn’t get a good latch.
+I nursed my first two babies until after their first birthdays, so I knew something wasn’t right.
 When the nurse came in, I asked to see the lactation consultant and she confirmed that he was tongue tied.
 The pediatrician came in and snipped under his tongue.
 He was just three days old!
 The whole process took maybe 30 seconds.
 He squirted sugar water into his mouth first as a numbing agent and then snipped.
-Immediately after that, I nursed him and he latched on perfectly.
-I continued to nurse him until he was nearly a year with no problems!” –Mindy B.
+Immediately after that, I nursed him and he latched perfectly.
+I continued to nurse him until he was nearly a year with no further issues!” –Mindy B.

 Originally published in ParentsCanada magazine, August/September 2016.